Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Epidemiology (PLUS only).md

 **Show kids how disease dynamics, with a model of Citrus Canker spreading through a population of orange trees** - Exploring the concept of disease spread and biological modelling.

-Last initially checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2025-01-26 by Isobel Gilham (ig419@cam.ac.uk)
+Last initially checked on 2025-11-23 by Leah Helm (lkh53@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->